 In India, all of the different forms of spices are used: fresh root, ground powder, dried bark, berries, and flowers, or whole pod, seed, and leaf.
 Cinnamon is the bark of a tree.
 Garlic, turmeric, and ginger are roots that are used fresh or dried and ground into powder.
 There are flowers such as saffron and aromatics such as coriander.
 There are vines that grow berries which are then dried to make pepper.
 It is essential to have these spices if you want to cook authentic Indian cuisine, as well as take advantage of all of the benefits consuming a wide variety of spices provides.

 Now that turmeric has recently become an immensely trendy spice, the general public is more familiar with it than ever before, and this worthy spice is enjoying time in the spotlight, and for good reason.
-Contributing to its popularity are studies illustrating its many health and wellness benefits.
+The ingredient in turmeric that is beneficial to health is curcumin.
+Contributing to turmeric’s popularity are studies illustrating the many health and wellness benefits of turmeric curcumin.